tudorgalt/babelfish-phase-1/README.md

 ##### **- rewards**
 -   when `reward > 0`
-    - transfer back calculated mAsset reward from vault to user
+    - transfer more bassets to user
-    - it does not impact amount of bAssets to get in exchange
+    - burn massets from vault
 -   when `reward < 0`
     - transfer calculated amount mAssets from user to vault
     - substract from amount to burn and